 - Reduced earning capacity

 Our personal injury attorneys at Peters & Nolan, LLC, have decades of success in personal injury law.
-We take on a limited number of cases, allowing us to devote all the resources needed, and provide personalized care to those we represent.
+We take on a limited number of cases, allowing us to devote all the resources needed, and provide personalized care to those we represent throughout the Western Slope.
 When we take on a crush injury case, our legal work is on a contingency fee basis, which means you owe no legal fees unless we are successful.

 We offer a free consultation to determine whether you have a case, and we are available to help with any questions you may have regarding personal injury law.
 Contact us today at (970) 243-4357 and let’s see what we can do to help you put your life back together.